RadicallyOpen/RadicallyOpen/_events/2016-02-uppsala-intensive.markdown

 #### Overview
-Please note: teh exact dates for Part 2 will be confirmed later this year, but will be in June/July 2017.
+Please note: the exact dates for Part 2 will be confirmed later this year, but will likely be in June/July 2017.

 {{site.intensive_generic_description}}